French cricket: Batting

 The player holding the bat, the batsman, is required to block and defend their "wicket", with the batsman's legs taking the place of the stumps.
 The batsman is not allowed to move their legs, and in some variants, the batsman can only hit the ball in a direct upward or scooping-like motion.

 Fielding

 Any number of fielders can stand around the batsman, and any fielder can bowl at the batsman from any angle.

-In India normally players can stand front, left and right side but can not stand behind the batsman and baller must bowl, all the balls, full toss to batsman and the batsman should hit ball in the air but he should not hit far from all filder's reach.
+When played in India, normally players can stand front, left and right side but can not stand behind the batsman and bowler must bowl with a full toss to batsman and they should hit ball in the air but they should not hit the ball far from the fielders’ reach.